 Regardless of the approach which you take, since ownCloud 9.1, Cron jobs can be run in parallel.
-This is done by running cron.php multiple times.
+This is done by running system:cron multiple times.
 Depending on the process which you're automating, this may not be necessary.
 However, for longer-running tasks, such as those which are LDAP related, it may be very beneficial.

 There is no way to do so via the ownCloud UI.
-But, the most direct way to do so, is by opening three console tabs and in each one run php cron.php.
+But, the most direct way to do so, is by opening three console tabs and in each one run /usr/bin/php /path/to/your/owncloud/occ system:cron.
 Each of these processes would acquire their own list of jobs to process without overlapping any other.